Chi-EEE/BTD6-bot/README.md

 * Keyboard Press
 * Mouse Press
 * Uses the value addresses to make the bot place random towers in random positions
+* Bot can save up money inside of game to purchase an expensive tower/upgrade

 ## Plans:
 Currently attempting to implement JSON saving and loading for the bot in order to make it an AI